abbas-taher/processing-duplicates--list-scala-functional-way/README.md

     res: List[List[Int]] = List(List(1, 1, 1, 1), List(2, 2), List(4, 4), List(5), List(3), List(4, 4, 4), List(3, 3))

 ### Problem\#11: Modified Run-length encoding - simple data compression
 In this problem we modify the result of problem\#10 such that if an element has no duplicates it is simply copied into the result list.
 Only elements with duplicates are transferred as an (N,D) tuple.
-For example given our data list we need to generate the following list of data/tuples:
+For example, given our data list we need to generate the following list of data/tuples:

     val listdup = List (1,1,1,1,2,2,4,4,5,3,4,4,4,3,3)